OPSI-srl/DNN-9.x-SPA-and-Angular-6-7/README.md

 # SPA HTML Module - Visual studio Template for DNN 9.x for Angular 6.x and 7.x
-This is a scaffold DNN 9.x module template for and Angular 6/7.
+This is a scaffold DNN 9.x module template for Angular 6/7.

 # Description
 To Develop Angular 6 project with DNN you need 2 different project: